International Methane Emissions Observatory: Methane Science Studies

 The goal of IMEO's scientific work is to improve the world’s understanding of where emissions come from and how much methane is emitted.

 IMEO commissions peer-reviewed studies to provide robust, publicly available data and improved methods for measurement to allow governments, industry, and other stakeholders to prioritize effective actions to assess and reduce methane emissions.
 The programme extends across all methane-emitting sectors and includes studies across more than 20 countries, as well as several global studies.
-All emissions data are released publicly, and results of the studies are published in peer-reviewed journals.
+All emissions data are released publicly and results of the studies are published in peer-reviewed journals.

 As the number and variety of measurement tools has grown, integrating methane data across sectors has become critical.
 IMEO also leads an effort to integrate and reconcile data from disparate sources to produce a comprehensive picture of methane emissions.

 Steel Methane Programme

 IMEO’s Steel Methane Programme (SMP) targets emissions in the steel supply chain.
 More than 70 per cent of the world’s steel is produced using blast furnaces, which rely on met coal as a fuel and chemical reductant.
 Methane is released from coal seams during mining and processing and adds about on average a quarter to steel’s climate footprint.

-With the demand for steel set to persist and as an integral part of the transition towards low carbon steel, mitigating methane emissions is critical to limit the impact of the steel industry on global warming under any decarbonization scenario.
+With the demand for steel set to persist and as an integral part of the transition towards low-carbon steel, mitigating methane emissions is critical to limit the impact of the steel industry on global warming under any decarbonization scenario.

-SMP seeks to define the “Gold Standard” for Measurement, Reporting, and Verification (MRV) of methane emissions in the sector, and advance ambitious mitigation targets.
+SMP seeks to define the “Gold Standard” for measurement, reporting and verification (MRV) of methane emissions in the sector, and advance ambitious mitigation targets.
 This builds on IMEO’s success with the Oil and Gas Methane Partnership 2.0.

+IMEO's Eye on Methane // SUITE

+The UN Environment Programme's International Methane Emissions Observatory (IMEO)'s Eye on Methane // SUITE is a set of tools that delivers open, reliable and actionable global methane emissions data from satellites, companies and methane science studies — all in one user-friendly interface.
+It is designed to empower governments and companies to drive impactful methane mitigation action, while providing transparent, reliable data to civil society and media.
+Eye on Methane // SUITE currently includes: